English

 0x06

-6–11 6 Data See the following table
+6 to 11 6 Data See the following table.

-12 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+12 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

 Data format:

-Version: the version number of current firmware.
-For example, 0x01 00 02 means that the version number is v1.0.2.
+• Version: The current firmware version.
+For example, 0x01 00 02 represents v1.0.2.

-For example, 55 AA 00 EA 00 06 00 01 00 00 00 C8 B8.
+Example: 55 AA 00 EA 00 06 00 01 00 00 00 C8 B8

-The module sends the following command:
+The module sends the following data.

 0